X-ray dark-field signal reduction due to hardening of the visibility spectrum: Introduction

-Similar to the linear attenuation coefficient, the DFEC is typically higher for ``softer'' X-rays.
-Thus, the visibility at these wavelengths is reduced more strongly by a sample, which shifts the mean of the visibility spectrum (downstream of the sample) towards ``harder'' X-rays.
-We suggest to call this effect ``visibility-hardening'', due to its conceptual similarity to beam-hardening.
+Similar to the linear attenuation coefficient, the magnitude of ultra-small-angle scatter is typically higher for lower photon energies.
+Thus, the visibility at these energies is reduced more strongly by a sample, which shifts the center of the visibility spectrum towards ``harder'' X-rays.
+We suggest to call this effect \emph{visibility-hardening}, due to its conceptual similarity to beam-hardening.

-We present visibility measurements for a variable number of ethylene-propylene-diene monomer (EPDM) foam rubber sheets and polyoxymethylene (POM) slabs.
-EPDM foam rubber produces a strong dark-field signal, and attenuates only weakly, whereas POM attenuates strongly and produces no dark-field signal.
-Two different placements of POM in the beam are used to estimate the influence of Compton scatter.
+We present grating-based X-ray imaging measurements of a number of foam rubber and aluminum sheets.
+The foam rubber produces a strong dark-field signal but attenuates weakly, whereas aluminum attenuates strongly and produces a negligible dark-field signal.
+The presence of visibility-hardening is apparent from the data (Section~\ref{sec:results}).

-A theoretical model for the calculation of polychromatic visibility and dark-field is then introduced, and a regression of this model to one of the datasets is performed to demonstrate the agreement between experiment and theory.
-The model is then expanded by an estimation of Compton scatter and successfully applied to both datasets (Section~\ref{sec:theory}).
+A theoretical model for the calculation of polychromatic visibility and dark-field is then introduced, and a regression of this model to the data is performed, confirming that visibility-hardening arises naturally from the model (Section~\ref{sec:theory}).